KensoDev/Kick-the-tires/README.md

 ## Take home / Bring your own computer exam
 This exam is meant to be a take-home or bring your own computer.

 The logic behind this is that a user is used to everything he/she has on the computer so no need  to block them with an unfamiliar environment.

-### Example
+## Concept
+The concept is to actually build something, not asking theoretical questions like "How controllers work", it's asking people to build things

+Things that you can interact with, see the code, see the specs/tests and evaluate the developer MUCH better.

+## Sample questions/tasks
-* [Advanced] Create a permission system where a user can/cannot do something without using any gems
+* Create a permission system where a user can/cannot do something without using any gems. (advanced.md)
-* [Beginner] Create a form that will update the user details without using a scaffold
+* Create a form that will update the user details without using a scaffold. (beginner.md)

 Each question will be tagged with the level you think is appropriate.